When the Office Disappears, What Tells You What to Work On Next?

 What Not to Do With Your Ivy Lee List

-Don’t write your Ivy Lee list during a Zoom call – half your attention produces a half-baked plan.
-Don’t add tasks mid-morning just because Slack surfaced something urgent.
+Don’t write your Ivy Lee list during a video call, since half your attention produces a half-baked plan.
+Don’t add tasks mid-morning just because a message surfaced something urgent.
 And don’t substitute checking email for completing task one.

 How Does the Ivy Lee Method Compare to Other Systems?

-The Ivy Lee Method differs from the 1-3-5 Rule, Eisenhower Matrix, and Eat That Frog by enforcing strict sequential focus on six ranked tasks rather than allowing flexible task selection.
-Here’s how it stacks up against three popular alternatives.
+The Ivy Lee Method differs from the 1-3-5 Rule, ABC Method, Eat That Frog, and the MIT Method by enforcing strict sequential focus on six ranked tasks rather than allowing flexible task selection.
+The table below puts it head to head with its four closest daily-list rivals, and the prose that follows places the Eisenhower Matrix, a triage tool rather than a daily list, alongside it.

-The 1-3-5 Rule works better when your day involves a genuine mix of large and small tasks.
-The Eisenhower Matrix is a strategic framework for deciding what deserves your time at all – use it during weekly review, then feed the results into your nightly Ivy Lee list.
-The Eat That Frog method tells you what to do first but stays quiet about what comes after.
+How each combines with the Ivy Lee Method is worth a sentence on its own.
+The 1-3-5 Rule works better when your day involves a genuine mix of large and small tasks, so you might use it instead of Ivy Lee on varied days rather than alongside it.
+The urgency-importance sorting of the Eisenhower Matrix pairs cleanly with Ivy Lee: run it during your weekly review to decide what deserves your time at all, then feed the survivors into your nightly list.
+The frog-first approach popularized by Brian Tracy tells you what to do first but stays quiet about what comes after, so it slots in naturally as the logic for picking your task one.
 The Ivy Lee Method’s advantage is that it provides a complete daily execution plan, not just a starting point.

 What Are the Most Common Ivy Lee Method Mistakes?

 Another common trap: listing only easy tasks.
 It feels great to check off six simple items, but that means you avoided the work that actually moves things forward.
-As Rusou, Amar, and Ayal demonstrated in their Judgment and Decision Making study, people systematically gravitate toward smaller tasks even when larger ones would be more valuable [9].
+In a series of behavioral experiments reported in Judgment and Decision Making, Rusou, Amar, and Ayal observed that people tend to prefer smaller tasks even when larger ones would be more valuable, a measured behavioral pattern rather than a fixed cognitive law [9].
 Make sure at least two of your six are substantial.

 And if a task keeps rolling forward for three or more days?
 That’s a signal.
 Either it isn’t truly important (cut it), it’s too big (break it down), or you’re avoiding it (make it task one tomorrow).
 Persistent task rollover on an Ivy Lee list is diagnostic information about task sizing or priority, not a sign of failure.